mcamachog1/42fly-in/README.md

 ## Input file example

-This is an example of a graphic network and the corresponding input network file configuration (.txt)
+This is an example of a graphical network and its corresponding network input configuration file  (.txt)

 ![Simple linear path network](assets/images/01_easy.png)